AliceO2Group/Monitoring/doc/system-implementation-new.md

 #### 3.5.2 Live data source

-The Live data sources are schedule in the [Grafana roadmap](https://github.com/grafana/grafana/blob/master/ROADMAP.md) as `In a distant future far far away` which means it should be implemented not earlier than Q4 2018.
+The Live data sources are scheduled in the [Grafana roadmap](https://github.com/grafana/grafana/blob/master/ROADMAP.md) as `In a distant future far far away` which means it should be implemented not earlier than Q4 2018.

 It also considered to contribute this future to Grafana: [OMON-139](https://alice.its.cern.ch/jira/projects/OMON/issues/OMON-139).

 (...)

 ### 3.6 Alarming
-The alarming component sends notification to experts when triggered by Flume.
-For this purpose [Riemann](http://riemann.io/) was selected.

-(...)
+The alarming component sends notification to experts when abnormal behaviours are detected.
+Custom Kafka Streams components and Grafana are used to identify these scenarios.
+All alarming are collected in a dedicated topics in the Kafka cluster and forward using email or Mattermost messages.

 ### 3.7 Notification service

-TODO
+A Web UI is provided that show live notifications retrieved from a topic in the Kafka cluster.

 ## 4. Deployment
 In order to quickly and flawlessly deploy the monitoring tools [Ansible roles](https://gitlab.cern.ch/AliceO2Group/system-configuration/tree/master/ansible) were prepared for the following components: